Rutgers Business School – Newark and New Brunswick

 Rutgers Business School – Newark and New Brunswick (also known as the Rutgers Business School, or RBS) is the graduate and undergraduate business school located on the Newark and New Brunswick campuses of Rutgers University.
 It was founded in 1929.
 It operated under several different names (the undergraduate Rutgers School of Business in New Brunswick and the Rutgers Graduate School of Management in Newark) before consolidating into Rutgers Business School.
 (The Rutgers School of Business in Camden remained a separate business school under the Rutgers University umbrella but was not part of the Newark/New Brunswick consolidation.)

-Rutgers Business School offers bachelor's, master's, and Ph.D. degrees.
+Rutgers Business School offers bachelor's, master's, and doctoral degrees.